SALES OF HOUSES WITH GARDENS IN NORTH WEST LONDON ADDRESSES SUCH AS HAMPSTEAD HAVE DOUBLED POST-PANDEMIC SAYS NEW SURVEY BY ASTON CHASERead More

 Having worked in and around the area for over 35 years, Aston Chase is one of the leading Primrose Hill estate agents, with excellent knowledge of the neighbourhood and unmatched access to the most exclusive properties as they come on to the market.

-In such a competitive property market, our local agents are invaluable, offering advice and guidance on how to secure the perfect Primrose Hill houses at the right price.
-We will work with you to understand your needs, your budget and ideal location, only showing you those flats and houses that truly fulfil your requirements.
-So give us a call or come and see us, so we can find you your next home.
+In such a competitive property market, our local agents are invaluable, offering advice and guidance on how to secure the perfect Primrose Hill property at the right price.
+We will work with you to understand your needs, your budget and your ideal location, only showing you those flats and houses that truly fulfil your requirements.
+Call or stop by our Park Road offices and allow Aston Chase to help you realise your house goals.

-Like Regent's Park, Primrose Hill was once part of a great chase appropriated by Henry VIII.
+Like Regent’s Park, Primrose Hill was once part of a great chase appropriated by Henry VIII.
 Later, in 1841, it became Crown property and in 1842 an Act of Parliament secured the land as public open space.
-The built up part of Primrose Hill consists mainly of Victorian terraces.
-It has always been one of the more fashionable districts in the urban belt that lies between Central London and the outer suburbs, and remains expensive and prosperous to this day.
+Since the Victorian era, Primrose Hill has been known as being of the more fashionable and prosperous districts in the urban belt that lies between Central London and the outer suburbs, a tradition that remains to this day.

 Chalk Farm and Camden Town Underground Stations, both on the Northern Line (Zone 2), are the nearest stations to Primrose Hill and offer direct connections to the City and West End in minutes.